 Apply a nominal supply voltage of 3.3 V to the supply pins, VPS, VPI, and VPSD.
 The supply voltage must not exceed 3.45 V or drop below 3.15 V for VPS and VPSD.
-The supply voltage on VPI must not exceed 5.25 V. Decouple each supply pin to ground with at least one low inductance, surface-mount ceramic capacitor of 0.1 μ F placed as close as possible to the ADRF6518 device.
+The supply voltage on VPI must not exceed 5.25 V. Decouple each supply pin to ground with at least one low inductance, surface-mount ceramic capacitor of 0.1 μF placed as close as possible to the ADRF6518 device.

-The ADRF6518 has two separate supplies: an analog supply and a digital supply.
-Take care to separate the analog and digital supplies with a large surface-mount inductor of 33 μ H. Each supply should then be decoupled separately to its respective ground through a 10 μ F capacitor.
+The ADRF6518 has three separate supplies: two analog supplies and a digital supply.
+Take care to separate the analog and digital supplies with a large surface-mount inductor of 33 μ H. Then decouple each supply separately to its respective ground through a 10 μ F capacitor.